 School is out for the summer!
 To combat boredom and keep their kids engaged, a lot of parents turn to summer camps.
 With options that include fishing, hiking, playing outside, and more, summer camps are a great way to keep your child from the doldrums.

 Parents and guardians who signed up for a Dependent Care Flexible Spending Account (DCFSA) through their employer can use their benefits to cover a lot of those summer camp expenses.

 Using Your DCAP Account

-Child care can be a significant out-of-pocket expense.
-Depending on age, type of care, and location, it can cost from a few thousand to $20,000 to keep just one child safe and in the care of responsible adults while you’re at work or taking classes full time.
-According to a recent survey, nearly three quarters (72 percent) of families spend 10 percent or more of their household income on child care.
+Childcare can be a significant out-of-pocket expense.
+Depending on age, type of care, and location, it can cost from a few thousand to tens of thousands of dollars to keep just one child safe and in the care of responsible adults while you’re at work or taking classes full time.
+According to a recent survey, nearly three quarters (72 percent) of families spend 10 percent or more of their household income on childcare.

 This is the purpose of the Dependent Care FSA (also called a Dependent Care Assistance Plan or DCAP).
 Sponsored through your employer, you can set aside up to $5,000 annually* to cover the cost of dependent care while you work or attend school.